What travel insurance do I need when visiting Greece ?

-Travel insurance for Greece: discover an ancient culture
+Greece: Discover an ancient culture

 Choose travel insurance for Greece that allows you to be fully protected

-In order to obtain your Schengen visa for Greece, you will have to provide evidence of travel insurance.
-At the minimum this must allow you to benefit from repatriation in the event of serious accident or death and coverage of medical costs (minimum 30,000 Euros).
+To obtain your Schengen Visa for Greece, you will have to provide evidence of travel insurance.
+At the minimum, this must allow you to benefit from repatriation in the event of a serious accident or death and coverage of medical costs (minimum €30,000).
 You can also combine this with additional coverage options for a worry-free trip.

-How to get to Greece?
+How do I get to Greece?

-By plane: Athens International Airport is located around 30 kilometres from the Greek capital and provides easy access to the city, as well as the Port of Piraeus, with plenty of metro and bus links.
+By plane: Athens International Airport is located around 30 kilometers from the Greek capital and provides easy access to the city, as well as the Port of Piraeus, with plenty of metro and bus links.
 Daily flights leave from various European cities and you will most likely pass through Athens if you want to visit the Greek islands.

-Travel to the islands: to get around the Greek islands you can take the ferry; however there are also high-speed boats available, both big and small.
+Travel to the islands: to get around the Greek islands you can take the ferry; however, there are also high-speed boats available, both big and small.

 Advice on health and vaccinations

 - Lovers of nature and spectacular landscapes will not want to miss a visit to the region of Meteora.
 There, perched high atop pillars of rock, you will discover monasteries that appear to be floating in the clouds.

 - Crete is a Greek island that deserves a trip of its own.
 From Heraklion to the more remote and wild parts of the island, the whole place invites you to relax and enjoy its omnipresent nature.

-- The Greek islands should ideally be visited by hiring a boat, allowing you to make stopovers as and when you please; among the most unmissable are, of course, Santorini with its white houses, but also Mykonos, Corfu, Rhodes, Hydra and Lesbos.
+- The Greek islands should ideally be visited by hiring a boat, allowing you to make stopovers as and when you please.
+Among the most unmissable are, of course, Santorini with its white houses, but also Mykonos, Corfu, Rhodes, Hydra, and Lesbos.